zeux/wasm-simd/Shuffles.md

 8-bit:
 - low: `{0, 16, 1, 17, 2, 18, 3, 19, 4, 20, 5, 21, 6, 22, 7, 23}`
 - high: `{8, 24, 9, 25, 10, 26, 11, 27, 12, 28, 13, 29, 14, 30, 15, 31}`

+## Concats

+These shuffle masks map to 1 instruction on x64 and 1 instruction on arm64.
+These shuffle masks allow you to concatenate two parts of the input registers, taking a suffix of the first register (e.g. last 10 bytes) and the prefix of the second register (e.g. first 6 bytes).

+Example:

+- `{6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21}`

 ## Unzips

 These shuffle masks map to 4-6 instructions on x64 and 1 instruction on arm64.
-They allow you to alternate between 8/16-bit elements from both vectors, but instead of working on low/high halves of the input vector, they work on odd/even elements.
+They allow you to alternate between 8/16-bit elements from both vectors, but instead of working on low/high halves of the input vector, they output odd/even elements from each vector sequentially.

 16-bit:
 - even: `{0, 1, 4, 5, 8, 9, 12, 13, 16, 17, 20, 21, 24, 25, 28, 29}`